MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 ## What story are you trying to tell?

 ### The Premise of this Exercise
-Let's pretend we want to a map for a journal article about the psychology of cryptozoology sightings in the northeastern US and southeastern Canada, focusing on lake monsters.
-Central to your argument in this paper is the location of the monsters in relation to their supposed habitat.
-We will submit our papr to one of the Nature journals.
+Let's pretend we want to a map for a journal article about the underpinnings of the distribution of cryptozoology sightings in the northeastern US and southeastern Canada, focusing on lake monsters.
+Central to your argument in this paper is the location of the monsters in relation to each other and lakes.
+In our imaginary scenario, we plan to submit our paper to one of the Nature journals.

 What's the story?
 What should readers learn from this map?
 What data do you need to tell that story effectively?